jakimowb/enmapbox_testmigration2/doc/source/general/contribute.rst

     * :code:`[feature] <title>` a new feature
     * :code:`[fix] <title>` a fix for a known issue.
 If possible, please refer to existing issue numbers like in `#123 #124`.

-* make sure that every source code file provides a :ref:`licence notice <contribute_apply_licence_terms>`

-* make sure your code passes the tests and provide tests if your like to provide new functionality, like EnMAP-Box Applications

-* make sure your code is commented and documented

 Documentation